harish-shivaram/shilly-jekyll/_books/2022-06-21-the-god-delusion.md

 date: 2022-06-21
 image: /images/blog/3125.jpg
 layout: post
-excerpt: A book that is as brutal and honest as its title.
+description: A book that is as brutal and honest as its title.
 This is like a handbook of reference for any atheist for the range of illogical, childish or even intelligent theist arguments that might be addressed to him.
 book: true
 ---